styliteag/docker-keepalived-with-labels/README.md

 This image uses https://github.com/osixia/docker-keepalived I adds helper script (notify.sh) which will update the Label of the host

+start-node-sh is a example how to start a keepalive on 3 nodes

+The node where the keepalive is the MASTER, will have the KEEPALIVE-10.40.8.10=MASTER and KEEPALIVE-2001:DB8:4008:d0ce::10=MASTER

 [hub]: https://hub.docker.com/r/sityliteag/docker-keepalived-with-labels

 **A docker image to run Keepalived.**